Kenny-Hui/HK_ATS/README.md

 # HK ATS
 ## Introduction
 HK_ATS is a train plugin made for Hong Kong trains in the train simulator <a href="https://github.com/leezer3/OpenBVE">OpenBVE</a>
-Still learning C#, any help would be apperciated :P
+Still learning C#, any help would be apperciated
 ## Usage
-**1.** Create a file called hkconfig.cfg on the folder where you store your plugin
+**1.** Create a file called hkconfig.cfg on the folder where the plugin is stored
-**2.** Follow the config template below
+**2.** It is recommended to follow the template below
 ```
-; Plugin security key, i in keyi represents the top number row on your keyboard (With default key assignment)
+; Panel indicator, i in keyi represents the key on the top number row of your keyboard (Default key assignment)
-; Format: key = Pluginstate
+; Format: function = Pluginstate
-[atskey]
+[indicator]
 key2 = 105
 key3 = 106
 key4 = 107